userjack6880/picluster/content/module-11.md

 ## Probe Peers:

-In order for gluster to know how to reach the other servers, it needs to probe them.
+In order for glusterd to know how to reach the other servers, it needs to probe them.

 From a single storage node w/ an elevated prompt:
 ```